kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## December 11 prep

+Compose two basso-continuo exercises, one in major and one in minor (unless you have already passed one or both), using a bass line from [this sheet of example bass lines](materials/basslines.pdf).
+Do *not* use the D-major bass line that we did in class on 12/9.
+Follow the submission instructions for 12/9, but use this form.

+<iframe src="https://docs.google.com/forms/d/1yc33X4dzMb1dBx8o2ILmZgzH6dBDo-7lhKD-DhwElIA/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe><br/>

+Class will begin with three quiz opportunities, for the remaining five concepts:

+- **triad ID** or **seventh-chord ID**
+- **triad writing** or **seventh-chord writing**
+- **Roman numerals**

 ## December 9 prep

 First, compose and perform *at least one* basso-continuo exercise, using a bass line from [this sheet of example bass lines](materials/basslines.pdf).
 (If you decide to attempt two, use one figured bass line in major and one figured bass line in minor.)
 I highly recommend that you compose at the keyboard if possible, both to solidify the sound and the feel of the chords/progressions/voice-leading and to more readily hear and feel chordal and voice-leading errors.